CyVerse-learning-materials/chipseq_tutorial/index.rst

 **ChIP-seq Tutorial**
 =================

 This tutorial introduces the basic principles of analyzing chromatin immunoprecipitation sequencing (ChIP-seq) data.
-This documentation is intended to provide enough information to allow a biologist to perform key steps of ChIP-seq analysis: quality control of data, mapping data to a reference genome and peak calling.
+This documentation is intended to provide enough information to allow a biologist perform key steps of ChIP-seq analysis: quality control of data, mapping data to a reference genome and peak calling.
 CyVerse Discovery Environment (DE) public apps will be used to run analysis on a sample dataset.

 Learning Objectives
 --------------------

-Understand the nature of ChIP-seq data
+- Understand the nature of ChIP-seq data

-Efficiently manage and analyze ChIP-seq data
+- Efficiently manage and analyze ChIP-seq data

-How to do quality assessment using R ChIPQC package
+- How to do quality assessment using R ChIPQC package

 ----